This post may contain affiliate links. See our disclosure policy.

 A Family Christmas Tradition

 I love Christmas traditions.
 I love hearing about other peoples’ traditions and I love our own little traditions.
-Some of our traditions go way back and some have been established within the last few years.
+Some of our traditions go way back, and some have been established within the last few years.
 Either way, in my opinion, traditions make Christmas extra special and unique for each family.

 Risalamande: A Tradition that Started in Denmark

 Our family celebrates our “Danish Christmas” on December 23rd.
 In Denmark the 23rd of December is called “Lille Julaften” or “Little Christmas Eve” (the day before Christmas Eve).
-If you are in Demark on this day, you would likely have a big meal.
+If you are in Denmark on this day, you would likely have a big meal.
 Then, on actual Christmas Eve, you get to open presents, sing songs, serve rice pudding, etc.

 We roll all the Danish celebrations into one day and do it all on the 23rd.
-I love doing this because it is like having 3 days of Christmas celebrations/traditions… Little Christmas Eve, Christmas Eve, and Christmas!
+I love doing this because it is like having three days of Christmas celebrations/traditions: Little Christmas Eve, Christmas Eve, and Christmas!

-Tips for Making This Rice Pudding
+Tips for Making Risalamande

 This recipe is easy enough to make, but here are some tips to help you get started if it’s your first time making rice pudding.